zioproto/kolla-on-SWITCHengines/Readme.md

  - https://github.com/openstack-snaps

-I looked at what was already done and I tried to package a snap for Kolla my self:
+I looked at what was already done, and I tried to package a snap for Kolla myself:

  - https://github.com/zioproto/snap-kolla